Roger Godsiff: Political career

-In the 2016 United Kingdom European Union membership referendum, Godsiff supported the Leave campaign, although his constituency voted by 66.4% to remain in the European Union.
+Notably, in the 2016 United Kingdom European Union membership referendum, Godsiff supported the Leave campaign, although his constituency (Birmingham Hall Green) voted by 66.4% to remain in the European Union.
 Unusually for a pro-Brexit MP, he abstained from the vote to invoke Article 50, which would commence the UK's process of withdrawal from the EU, on the grounds that he was respecting his constituents' pro-Remain vote.

 Godsiff supported Owen Smith in the latter's failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.

 During the 2017 election campaign, his local campaign leaflet went viral in the UK due to its slogan "unwanted, unnecessary, opportunistic", which was supposed to be about the snap election called by Theresa May, but appeared, due to the format, to be referring to Godsiff himself.
 At the election he gained 42,143 votes (77.6%), giving him a majority of 33,944 (62.5%), which was the twelfth largest majority of any UK MP by percentage of constituency vote.

 In May 2019, in the wake of protests in Birmingham over LGBT-inclusive education in primary schools, Godsiff sided with the protestors: "I have concerns about the age appropriateness of children of four and five being introduced to these ideas", he said, later admitting that he had not read the books.
 Anderton Park Primary School in Sparkhill, which has been at the centre of the row, is in Godsiff's former constituency.
 He defended his voting record on equality legislation, stating, "I am supportive of the LGBT community.
 I have consistently voted for all laws pertaining to equality and to defend the rights of everyone to live the lifestyle they choose."

 In October 2019, Labour Party members in all four branches of his Hall Green constituency opted to trigger a re-selection process to choose the Labour candidate at the next general election.
 As a sitting Member of Parliament, Godsiff was automatically entitled to be shortlisted as a potential candidate.
 Godsiff had indicated that he intended to stand for re-selection.
 However, the process was paused due to the election being called that month, resulting in the decision being made by the NEC to not endorse Godsiff and select a new candidate with a local panel.